Family Office Services

 2. What are the AUM requirements for the 13O and 13U tax incentive schemes?

-For family offices registering under the S13O scheme – locally incorporated structures – the minimum fund size is S$10 million (correct as of 1 May 2023) at the point of application.
-Subsequently, the fund must increase its assets under management (AUM) to S$20 million within two years.
+For family offices registering under the S13O scheme – locally incorporated structures – the minimum fund size is S$20 million at the point of application and throughout the incentive period.

-The value of the minimum AUM for the S13U scheme is S$50 million (correct as of 1 May 2023).
+The value of the minimum AUM for the S13U scheme is S$50 million at the point of application and throughout the incentive period.

 3. Must I hire investment professionals under the 13O or 13U requirement for my Family Office?